 Pregnancy is the time when you need to stay extra careful so that both you and the baby stay safe from any complications.
 In addition to eating healthy, you also need to be extra careful about the drinking water quality that you use.
 The toxins present in drinking water are hazardous for everyone, however, expectant mothers need to be extra careful.
 The reason is these contaminants in drinking water prove to be hazardous for both the mother and unborn.
 Considering the increasing amount of pollution, water purifiers have become a necessity rather than a luxury in every home.
 If you are an expectant mother, the blog is especially for you.
 Read on to find out the threats posed by drinking contaminated water during pregnancy.
 Read on.

-Drinking Water Contaminants to Watch Out During Pregnancy
+Drinking-Water Contaminants to Watch Out for During Pregnancy

 Drinking tap water during pregnancy can pose a lot of risk to the expectant mother and unborn baby.
 The reason is tap water has high levels of pollutants that lead to a number of health problems.
 Here are some of the contaminants that you need to be specifically careful about during pregnancy:

 The most harmful pollutant present in water is lead.
 This contaminant seeps into tap water when water passes through rusted pipes.
 The pipes corrode when the acidity level in the water supplied is very high.
 Exposure to lead during pregnancy affects the cognitive function of the babies and also has an impact on their IQ level.
 This also increases attention-related behavioral problems among kids after birth.